Oklahoma Department of Libraries: Archives and collections

 Images of Oklahoma is a state digital collection project funded by IMLS (Institute of Museum and Library Services) to make unique social, cultural, ethnic, and historical content from local collections accessible across the state.
 The collection features over 2,100 items from 50 different institutions, including Oklahoma libraries, archives, and museums.
 The collection includes yearbooks, photographs, postcards, and other records reflecting Oklahoma’s history and culture.
 Some collections include the Eugene Meacham Photography Collection from Kingfisher, the Stillwater Woman’s Club Collection, and the Oklahoma Railway Museum Collection.

 The Tulsa Race Massacre collection features documents and images from various Oklahoma state government agencies, such as the Governor’s office and the Attorney General’s office, regarding the investigation into the Tulsa Race Massacre of 1921.
 The collection includes eye-witness testimony, letters, telegrams, police reports, and court cases.

 Territorial Records encompasses any records produced prior to Oklahoma’s statehood on November 16, 1907.
 The majority of these records are reports created by Oklahoma Territory agencies, such as the Territorial Attorney General, Territorial Board of Health, and Territorial Superintendent of Public Instruction.

 The Oklahoma Governors collection contain the official papers relating to the principal and appointive powers and responsibilities of the Governor of Oklahoma.

 Confederate Pension Records and Index Cards are collections of the finding aid (index cards) and complete files of more than 7,000 individuals who applied to the State Board of Pension Commissioners under the Confederate Soldiers’ Pension Bill.
 The index cards are organized by name and often include the address, name of the spouse, date of marriage, date of death, and information about the veteran’s military service.
 The files include applications and correspondence, which provide information about the applicants’ locations and situations.
 These records are often used for genealogical research.

 Ada Lois Sipuel Legal Case Files collection features 251 imaged documents from the Oklahoma State Supreme Court, Civil Case No. 32756 regarding the first African-American woman admitted to the University of Oklahoma law school in 1948.

 The Oklahoma Postcards collection features postcards from the George H. Shirk and Wayne Mackey postcard collections housed in the Oklahoma Collection.
 The postcards were donated by the Oklahoma Heritage Association.
 The collection also includes some postcards donated from other institutions and individuals.

 Library Board

 The Department of Libraries is governed by a seven-member Libraries Board, with each member appointed by the Governor with the approval of the Oklahoma Senate.
 There is one Board member for each of Oklahoma's five U.S. House districts, and two members are appointed "at large."
 The Board is responsible for establishing Departmental policy and for appointing higher level executive officers of the Department.
 The Director of the Department serves as an ex officio, non-voting, member of the Board and as the Board Secretary.

 The current members of the Board are:

-Melody Kellogg serves as the current Director of ODL and secretary for the board.
+Natalie Currie serves as the current Director of ODL and secretary for the board.